-Despite having thousands of pages of tax law there is no definitive answer as to how a trader should tax his profits derived from day trading and not to mention that its challenging and rewarding nature give rise to challenging questions about how to tax the profits a day trader makes from day trading.
+Despite having thousands of tax law pages, there is no definitive answer as to how a trader should tax his profits derived from day trading and not to mention that its challenging and rewarding nature gives rise to challenging questions about how to tax the profits a day trader makes from day trading.

 Each day trader’s trading activities are individual and specific to them.
-Whilst one day trader trading FOREX will be given clearance by HMRC confirming that their day trading profits are not taxable; another day trader trading FOREX may be deemed by HMRC to be carrying on a self-employed business, which is taxable.
-Along with the trader’s activity, the financial instrument which is being traded, for example FOREX, shares, Bitcoin or another financial instrument, is also considered while determining in a day trader’s tax status.
+Whilst one day trader trading FOREX will be given clearance by HMRC confirming that their day trading profits are not taxable; HMRC may deem another day trader trading FOREX to be carrying on a self-employed business, which is taxable.
+Along with the trader’s activity, the financial instrument which is being traded, for example, FOREX, shares, Bitcoin or another financial instrument, is also considered while determining in a day trader’s tax status.

 To confirm your tax status as a day trader, you need to write to Her Majesty’s Revenue & Customs (HMRC), to which they will respond confirming your tax status as one of the following:

 - Speculative in nature and similar to gambling activities, which would mean that the profits, if any, made from day trading are not taxable and are free of income tax, business tax, and capital gains tax.